Presentation layer and Session layer of the OSI model

 Example standards for representing video information: WMV, MOV, MP4, MPEG.

-Example standards for representing text information: doc, xls, txt, pdf.
+Example standards for representing text information: doc, xls, txt, and pdf.

 Functions of the presentation layer